tooget/Idea-Archive/README.md

 ### Basic requirements for For B2B/Enterprise services
  - Role based access control and policy editing
    - combine(person, organization, function, data)
+ - Resource map like an integrated dashboard of ERP URLs